Azure/sql-action/README.md

 **Note:**

 The above means you have to create secrets in GitHub which can be found within your repository within **Settings** and then **Secrets** and also be careful to check the connection string which you copy from Azure SQL as the connection string has this **Password={your_password}** and you will need to supply the correct password for your connection string.

+The `server-name` is optional and is there only to provide backward compatibility.
+It is strongly recommended to put the server name in the connection string.
+The connection string uses this template: `Server=<servername>; User ID=<user_id>; Password=<password>; Initial Catalog=<database>`.
+In case the server name is put both in the `server-name` and in the `connection-string`, the server name used will be the one specified in the `server-name` YAML key.

 ### How to create a .dacpac file from your existing SQL Server Database